imperialebola2018/ebola-vault/ssl-key/README.md

 1. encrypt the private key using a symmetric key
 2. encrypt a copy of that symmetric key using our ssh public keys
-3. the encrypted certificate and the encrypted symmetric keys are added to the montagu repository
+3. the encrypted certificate and the encrypted symmetric keys are added to the repository

 Then do decrypt: